Odn07/python-projects/staff-attendance_management_system/README.md

 then go ahead and process staff.

 6. The program will use username as a condition to either sign-in a staff or sign them out. so, if the username is in record sign-in/sign-out staff.

-THE CODE WILL LOOK LIKE THIS:

-if username/password in employee personal file:
-            sign-in employee
-        else:
-            sign-out employee
-else:
-    ask user to create username/password.

 7. At the beginning of every month a new attendance record will be created.
 To accomplish this the program need to be able to identify the first day of every month and then use it to create a